csound/csound/installer/windows/minimalReadme.txt

 This folder contains a minimal build of Csound for 64-bit Windows.
-If you're trying to install Csound along with its documentation, [CsoundQt](https://csoundqt.github.io), and other extras, download and run one of the setup executables at https://github.com/csound/csound/releases.
+If you're trying to install Csound along with its documentation, default frontend [CsoundQt](https://csoundqt.github.io), and other extras, download and run one of the setup executables at https://github.com/csound/csound/releases.
 The names of the setup executables begin with Setup_Csound6_x64_.